acidau/acidau.github.io/anime/index.md

 **Fine, maybe _some_ drama.
 (And music!)**
-* _Aobuta series (Rascal Does Not Dream of Bunny Girl Senpai etc)._ Nice character dynamics in a reasonably believable sci-fi.
-The movie is worth it, too. ⭐
-* _Hibike!
-Euphonium_ - because bands!
-Season 2 pays off in spades.
 * _Welcome to the Ballroom._ It's not _too_ bad but execution and animation in the first cour were a little wanting. 📕